Accelerating Clinical Evidence Synthesis with Large Language Models: Results

 Furthermore, we made scatter plots of Recall versus the number of target studies for each review (Fig.~\hyperref[fig:exp_search_recall_combined]{2d}).
 The hypothesis was that an increase in target studies correlates with the difficulty of achieving complete coverage.
-Our findings reveal that \method consistently maintained a high Recall, nearing 1 in many instances and never falling below 0.7, significantly outperforming the best baselines across all 25 reviews.
+Our findings reveal that \method consistently maintained a high Recall, significantly outperforming the best baselines across all 100 reviews.
 A trend of declining Recall with an increasing number of target studies was confirmed through regression analysis.
-For example, with fewer than 20 target studies, \method achieved perfect Recall for most reviews, while the GPT-4 baseline struggled, showing Recall close to 0, and the Human baseline results varied between 0 and 0.85.
+It was found that the GPT-4 baseline struggled, showing Recall close to 0, and the Human baseline results varied, with most reviews below 0.5.
 As the number of target studies increased, the Human and GPT-4 baselines' Recall decreased to nearly zero.
 In contrast, \method demonstrated remarkable resilience, showing minimal variation in performance despite the increasing number of target studies.
 For instance, in a review involving 141 studies, \method achieved a Recall of 0.99, while the GPT-4 and Human baselines obtained a Recall of 0.02 and 0, respectively.